 Best Practices for Your GolfStatus Event Website

-Your event website is the homepage of your golf tournament and possibly the first interaction some people have with your organization.
+Your event website is the homepage of your golf event and possibly the first interaction some people have with your organization.
 Make a great first impression by following these best practices for an effective, professional event website.

 Banner Image